lpod/lpod-python/doc/level1.rst

 Regarding an attribute, the same method is used in order to create or update, while an element creation require an explicit method.

-For any method that require more than 2 arguments, all the arguments but the first one are named.

 The calling object is either the document, or the context element.

 Common element-specific methods